 Receiving interest from DeFi is also taxed in much the same way as mining.
 You have to declare it on your Income tax statement as additional ordinary income.

 The actual "lending" of coins is not taxed as you still own the assets and haven't disposed them yet.
 Note that guidance on this is not very clear, some countries such as Sweden are taxing the actual Lending transaction as a disposal.
 The IRS may also change its stance in the future and tax crypto lending as a disposal but - as of now - there are no indications of this happening.

 Gambling with crypto

-Now that you know more about the different types of taxes that may apply to your crypto activities, don't forget to get your taxes filed - the easy way with Koinly - by these deadlines:
+Now that you know more about the different types of taxes that may apply to your crypto activities, don't forget to get your taxes filed - the easy way with Koinly crypto tax software - by these deadlines: